Fabric Guide

 What is rayon?

-Rayon is an example of a plant-based polymer fabric.
-It is very similar to viscose, but instead of the cellulose starting material coming from wood pulp, rayon is made from cellulose that comes from other plants— from eucalyptus, bamboo, soy, or cotton.
-The cellulose is extracted and is heavily processed with various chemicals, and can be energy and water -intensive.
-It’s certainly better for people and the earth than a petroleum-based fabric, but still isn’t as healthy as a truly natural fabric.
+Like viscose, rayon a plant-based polymer fabric, considered to be “semi synthetic”.
+Tencel is a brand of rayon.
+Instead of the cellulose starting material coming from wood pulp, Tencel or rayon is made from cellulose that comes from other plants— from eucalyptus, bamboo, soy, or cotton.
+The cellulose is extracted and a solvent is added to make it liquid, then it’s formed into fibers.
+It requires less pesticides and water than conventional cotton production and is certainly better for people and the earth than a petroleum-based fabric, but still isn’t as healthy as a truly natural fabric from a material perspective.
+However, it is very breathable and has good moisture-wicking properties, so can support healthy sleep.

 Are plant-based polymers healthier than petroleum-derived ones?